- Explore Parks

 Parks Forestry Section: (608) 266-4816, Monday - Friday 7am - 3pm

-The Madison Parks Forestry has established the Heritage Tree Program to foster appreciation and inspire awareness of the contribution of city owned street trees and park trees to the City’s history and heritage.
+Some trees have stood watch over lives and events that represent the fabric of our city.
+Madison is fortunate to have a rich and colorful historic heritage.
+By viewing the past through the unique perspective of trees, we hope this heritage will endure for future generations.
+The Madison Parks Forestry section established the Heritage Tree Program to foster appreciation and inspire awareness of the contribution of city owned street trees and park trees to the City's history and heritage.
 The program is a way for citizens to officially recognize special and significant city owned trees in the community.